williamvds/website/content/blog/internship.md

 living expenses and leaves a comfortable amount to spare.
 I'd strongly recommend against taking an unpaid position, especially a long-term one.

-Sadly private companies tend to offer salaries that are much lower than what they'd offer a permanent candidate.
+Sadly, private companies tend to offer salaries that are much lower than what they'd offer a permanent candidate.
 I'd personally suggest being wary of internships that offer low salaries, especially if you're hoping for an offer for a permanent position after it is completed.
 A company that starts you off